by J.A. Strawn

 “Yeah, well, I’m doing him a favor.
 And,” he hesitated for a minute, prompting an ‘uh-huh’ from Marcy.
 “It’s been a strange fucking day.”

 “Christ, Har!
 You shouldn’t talk like that.
-It’s disrespectful,” Marcy pointed her finger while she chided him.
+It’s disrespectful,” Marcy pointed the wooden spoon at him.
 Dear Lord she was taking after their Mama.
-Speaking of which, she spun around and bent down to open the cabinet with her mother’s cooking wine.
+Speaking of which, she bent down and opened the cabinet with her mother’s cooking wine.
 When she popped up with a bottle, her brother giggled and waved his hand.

 She watched him adjust a cushion on the breakfast bench and nestle into the corner of the room.
 He used to spend hours playing there when he was little.
-She recalled helping him with LEGO creations or homework assignments when she came for Sunday suppers or when she babysat him when their parents disappeared for their social events at the country club.
+She recalled helping him with LEGO creations or homework assignments when she visited at the weekends or when she babysat him when their parents disappeared for their social events at the country club.

 Marcy poured herself a generous helping of wine in a mug and raised it in his direction.